ixpantia/dispenser/README.md

-# Compose Watcher
+# Dispenser

 This tool manages Docker Compose instances by constantly looking for new versions of images to deploying seemlessly.

-Compose Watcher works as a daemon that runs in the background of the host server.
+Dispenser works as a daemon that runs in the background of the host server.

 ## Build